 Figure 5.
-Education Level of Survey Respondents and of Santa Clara Residents
+Education Level of Survey Respondents and of Santa Clara Residents 60 and Over

-Source: City of Santa Clara data pulled from U.S. Census Bureau, 2012-2016 American Community Survey 5-Year Estimates.
+Source: City of Santa Clara data pulled from U.S. Census Bureau, 2012-2016 American Community Survey 5-Year Estimates, Population 60 Years and Over, n=17,825.
+Note: the categories some college and Associate's degree are combined for the ACS data.
 2017 SNA n=770.
-Data for City of Santa Clara is for the population 25 years and over.